sedanonpc/agentdd/POINTS_SCHEMA_DESIGN.md

-# DARE Points Schema Design Considerations
+# Points Schema Design Considerations

-This document explains the design decisions made for the DARE points transactions schema, particularly focusing on the use of metadata vs. dedicated columns.
+This document explains the design decisions made for the points transactions schema, particularly focusing on the use of metadata vs. dedicated columns.

 ## Using JSONB Metadata vs. Dedicated Columns